King’s Day (Koningsdag) is the most important day in the Netherlands. It’s a national holiday in celebration of King Willem-Alexander’s birthday.

 This festival celebrates all things Oranje.
 If you’re a dance music fan, you may know that a large majority of the world’s most well-known DJs hail from the Netherlands.
 As such, the festival features some of the famous Dutch DJs as Tiesto, Martin Garrix, and Chocolate Puma.
 Besides Big Room and Future House, there’s a Hardstyle stage (also a product of the Netherlands).
 Lastly, there’s a Dutch top 40 stage, for example Lil Kleine is a well-known Dutch rapper & The Flexican combines Dutch hip hop, house and electronic.
 Definitely a good musical & cultural experience!

 Oranjebloesem, which means, “Orange Blossom”, takes place at Blijburg Aan Zee, which is a beach on the IJmeer river, about 35 minutes away from Amsterdam by tram.
-It’s a great festival alternative, away from the craziness of the city center and in a gorgeous natural venue.
+It’s a great city festival alternative, away from the craziness of the city center and in a gorgeous natural venue.
 The festival has 5 stages featuring house and techno artists, and this year they even bring a stage full of exciting live acts.
 Headliners are âme, KiNK, Bicep & Jungle by Night.

 4. FREE PARTIES: Koningsdag Op Straat & Koningsdag Uit Je Bak